bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 |br|

 ..
 [1] If you find this a bit confusing, here's another explanation.
 The only reason we did all the work on the "encoder" part was to generate a good distribution for :math:`z|X`.
 That is given an :math:`x_i`, find the likely :math:`z` values.
-However, we made sure that when we average over all the :math:`X` observations, our average :math:`z` values would still match our prior :math:`p(z)` standard normal distribution via the KL divergence.
-That means, sampling for our standard normal distribution should still give us likely values for :math:`z`.
+However, we made sure that when we average over all the :math:`X` observations, our average :math:`z` values would still match our prior :math:`p(z)` isotropic normal distribution via the KL divergence.
+That means, sampling for our isotropic normal distribution should still give us likely values for :math:`z`.

 ..
 [2] I initially just tried to use this example with just my CPU but it was painfully slow (~ 5+ min/epoch).
-So I embarked on a multi-week journey to buy a modern GPU, re-build my computer and dual-boot linux (vs. using a virtual machine).
+So I embarked on a multi-week journey to buy a modern GPU, re-build my computer and dual-boot Linux (vs. using a virtual machine).
 The speed-up was quite dramatic, now it's around ~15 secs/epoch.